yudiz-solutions/CustomNavigationBarDemo/README.md

 # CustomNavigationBarDemo
 CustomNavigationBar view with storyboard and block base structure.
 - Easy to use
-- Easy To Implement
+- Easy to implement
-- Easy To Modification.
+- Easy to modification
-- Easy to add your style.
+- Easy to add your style

 ![Image 1](/../master/Simulator Screen Shot 28-Dec-2016, 12.34.45 PM.png?raw=true "Optional Title")